buidl-renaissance/regen-art/apps/web/README.md

 ### **2. Health and Habitability Repair Assistance**

 The "Make It a Home" initiative prioritizes critical repairs to ensure homes meet health and safety standards.
 Blockchain technology can streamline this process, providing transparent and efficient solutions for homeowners, community stakeholders, and local government.

+The repair program was created in 2019 to ensure the stability of Make It Home participants who were often experiencing the negative consequences of deferred maintenance.
+Through grants and 0% interest loans, UCHC helps residents address home health and habitability home repairs.

+The following outlines how blockchain could assist in the future success of the program.

 #### **Repair Fund Management**
 - **Tokenized Repair Grants:**